RuslanKharkevych/TierListMaker/docs/app/dokka/dokka/me.khruslan.tierlistmaker.dokka/-markdown-renderer/build-divergent.md

 Builds divergent without source set tags.

 Source set tags are not necessary because all code is written for the same platform.
+Additionally, this function inserts divider between overloaded etries.

 #### Receiver